TechxArtisanStudio/MkDocs-Lang/docs/delete.md

 - Ensure that the target path is correct and accessible.
 - Use the `--dir` flag when deleting directories to ensure the correct operation.
 - The `-y` option is useful for automating the deletion process without manual confirmation.
+- Check the `log/` directory for detailed logs of the action, including any errors encountered during the process.